 "Some behaviors, albeit making someone uncomfortable, can seem so harmless – there are no physical signs of abuse – that few people want to report them for fear of being seen as petty or as a snitch," Chancey told Business News Daily.

 Although broaching the subject of workplace harassment can be uncomfortable, nervousness is a normal feeling.
 Harassment claims should be taken seriously and addressed quickly and thoroughly, with as much discretion as possible.

-"If you are being harassed or think you may be but are too scared to go forward, educating yourself on the facts is a great way to gain confidence to stand up for yourself," said Becca Garvin, executive HR recruiter at Find Great People International.
+"If you are being harassed or think you may be, but are too scared to go forward, educating yourself on the facts is a great way to gain confidence to stand up for yourself," said Becca Garvin, executive search consultant at Find Great People International.
 "The sooner you act on it, the easier it will be to put an end to it."

 - The harasser can be the victim's supervisor, a supervisor in another area, an agent of the employer, a co-worker or a nonemployee.